mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_forward.md

 keywords: class
 last_updated: March 26, 2019
 tags: [runtime]
-summary: "MulleObjC forward speed makes object composition an alternative"
+summary: "mulle-objc forward speed makes object composition an alternative"
 permalink: mydoc_forward.html
 folder: mydoc
 ---

 {% include note.html content='See Objective-C Runtime Programming Guide for more information about `NSInvocation` and forwarding in general.
-Most if not all of it is applicable to MulleObjC' %}
+Most if not all of it is applicable to mulle-objc' %}

 ## Introduction